microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/CoreSystem.md

 which is a service that is responsible for initializing and operating all of the input related functionality associated with the MRTK.

+> [!NOTE]
-> Note that it is assumed that readers have already read and have a basic understanding of the
+> It is assumed that readers have already read and have a basic understanding of the
 > [terminology](Terminology.md) section.

 This service is responsible for: